 A few days ago I heard a loud tap tap tap outside and discovered a woodpecker pecking the overhang on my garage.
 I shooed him away from inside but he was unimpressed, and went on pecking away!
 I opened the window and shouted at him, and until he flew away.

 But I knew he’d be back, and he’d probably bring some of his woodpecker friends.

-Woodpeckers don’t peck your deck or trim on you house for no reason.
-They do this to get to food!
-They can detect wood boring insects, such as carpenter bees, long before you would ever notice–and before those destructive insects can seriously damage your home.
+Woodpeckers don’t peck your deck or trim on your house for no reason.
+They do this to get to the food!
+They can detect wood-boring insects, such as carpenter bees, long before you would ever notice–and before those destructive insects can seriously damage your home.

 Realizing that woodpeckers are natural bug detectors, I called a professional exterminator right away and he took care of the problem.

 I learned this lesson the hard way at one of my previous homes.
 That house was also on a hilly, partially wooded lot along a stream, which is not a coincidence.
 I keep buying houses on that sort of land because I like that setting, but so does the local wildlife.

 In the first instance when woodpeckers were pecking my deck, I just put suet out for them as an alternative, not realizing they were trying to get at carpenter bees.
 By the time I figured that out, there was considerable damage.

 So I hope by posting this, I can spare similar problems for someone else.
 And anyway, woodpeckers are gorgeous, amazing creatures, subhan’Allah.
 When they come pecking on wood on your property, they are doing you a favor!
 Take heed.